Cyclosa argenteoalba

-Cyclosa argenteoalba, in the trashline orbweavers genus, is a species of orb weaver in the spider family Araneidae.
-It is found in East Asia in the countries of China, Japan, and Korea.
-C. argenteoalba are diurnal, which means they are active during the day.
-Each individual has a unique appearance due to their differences in the ratio of black to silver coloring on their abdomen.
-Spiders with less silver coloring are better at catching prey, since the silver is bright and warns their prey.
+Cyclosa argenteoalba is a species of trashline orbweaver in the spider family Araneidae.
+It is found in East Asia.
+C. argenteoalba is diurnal, which means it is active during the day.
+Spiders with less silver coloring are better at catching prey, as the silver is bright and warns their prey of their presence.
 They catch their prey by waiting in the hub of their web until their prey is close enough to catch.
+Females are on average 2mm longer in size than males.
+During mating, female genital mutilation is common in order to increase the fitness of the male.
+C. argenteoalba often attach silk "decorations" on their webs, which are thought to deter predators.
+C. argenteoalba frequently relocate to different places to build a new webs until a location with a significant amount of prey is found.
 Parasitic larvae are often found attached to C. argenteoalba, and the larvae are able to manipulate the spider's behavior.
-Females are on average 2 mm longer in size than males.
-During mating, female genital mutilation is common in order to increase the fitness of the male.
-On their webs, they often attach silk “decorations” that are thought to deter predators.
-Relocating to a different place to build a new web occurs frequently until they find a location with a significant amount of prey.

 Description

 Coloring

 C. argenteoalba are characterized by black and silver coloring on their dorsal abdomen and a black cephalothorax.
-They are born with a completely silver dorsal abdomen, and change coloring to include some black as they mature.
-The amount of black versus silver color varies between individuals, with the average being 60% black and 40% silver, and the range being anywhere between 20 and 100% black.
+They are born with a completely silver dorsal abdomen and change color to include some black as they mature.
+The silver coloring reflects ultraviolet light, making C. argenteoalba more easily visible if they have a greater percentage of silver.
+It is most likely due to the presence of guanine in their hypodermis.
+The amount of black versus silver color varies between individuals.
+On average, C. argenteoalba is 60% black and 40% silver, but individual coloring can be anywhere between 20% and 100% black.
 Females possess much more variation than males.
-The silver coloring reflects ultraviolet light, making them more easily visible if they have a greater percentage of silver.
-It is most likely due to the presence of guanine in their hypodermis.

 Size

 Female C. argenteoalba are larger than males.
-The average female length is 5.3 mm, and the average male is 3.2 mm.
+The average female length is 5.3mm, and the average male is 3.2mm.
 This results in a 1.6 ratio of female to male length.
-In orb-weaving spiders, it is common for there to be sexual dimorphism with the female being larger.
-Adult spiders are usually 10 mg in weight.
+In orb-weaving spiders sexual dimorphism is common, with the female being larger.
+Adult spiders are usually 10mg in weight.

 Close relatives

-Cyclosa octotuberculata is a close relative of the C. argenteoalba, and these two spider species are commonly found in Japan in similar habitats, consuming similar-sized prey.
+Cyclosa octotuberculata is a close relative of the C. argenteoalba, and these two spider species are commonly found in Japan in similar habitats.
+They also consume similar-sized prey.
 In addition to geographical location, these two spider species are both diurnal, construct vertical orb webs, and follow the same schedule of daily web building and re-building.

-Distribution and Habitat
+Distribution and habitat

-C. argenteoalba are found in the Far East in the countries of China, Korea, Taiwan, Japan, and Russia.
-These spiders can be found in farmland, mountainous regions, and suburban areas, but are usually found on the edge of bamboo and wood forests where there is adequate sunlight.
+C. argenteoalba is found in China, Korea, Taiwan, Japan, and Russia.
+They are found in farmland, mountainous regions, and suburban areas, but are usually found on the edge of bamboo and wood forests where there is adequate sunlight.